Tony Clark intends to resign as MLB players' union head, AP source says, as possible cap fight looms

 Deputy executive director Bruce Meyer is set to be the primary negotiator in the upcoming labor talks.
 After Clark and Rick Shapiro led the 2016 negotiations, Meyer was hired in August 2018 as senior director of collective bargaining and legal and was promoted to his current role in July 2022.

+The executive subcommittees voted 8-0 against approving the 2022 labor contract and Meyer had advocated pushing management for a deal more favorable to the union.
+Team player representatives, the overall group supervising negotiations, voted 26-4 in favor, leaving the overall ballot at 26-12 for ratification.

+The eight players currently on the subcommittee, the players' highest-ranking governing body, are Chris Bassitt, Jake Cronenworth, Pete Fairbanks, Cedric Mullins, Marcus Semien, Paul Skenes, Tarik Skubal and Brent Suter.

-OneTeam says it has since added, among others, the players' associations of the WNBA, MLS, NWSL and the U.S. women's soccer national team.
+OneTeam says since its formation that it added, among others, the players' associations of the WNBA, MLS, NWSL and the U.S. women's soccer national team.
 RedBird sold its stake in 2019 to HPS Investment Partners, Atlantic Park Strategic Capital Fund and Morgan Stanley Tactical Value.

 AP MLB: https://apnews.com/hub/mlb